 - Skin conditions

-While these shouldn’t put you off getting a Scotch Collie, it’s always worth being prepared for possible issues.
+While these shouldn’t put you off getting an old-time Scotch Collie, it’s always worth being prepared for possible issues.
+Good breeders will be happy to discuss the medical history of the puppy’s parents and advise on any genetic tests.

 Scotch Collie highlights

-The Scotch Collie is a versatile and adaptable dog, suitable as both a working dog and as a family companion.
-Sweet, gentle and tolerant of children, this dog encapsulates everything that an old-fashioned farm dog should be.
+The Scotch Collies are adaptable dogs, suitable as both a working dog and as a family companion.
+Sweet, gentle, smart, and tolerant of children, this dog encapsulates everything an old-fashioned farm collie should be.

-Although numbers of this breed are low, there is a growing interest in bringing back this hard-working and family-friendly breed.
+Although numbers of this breed are low, there is a growing interest in bringing back this hard-working herding dog and make them distinct from dog breeds such as rough collies.